-A consistent approach to behaviour by school staff, students and parents will result in students knowing and following behavioural expectations at Robertson Elementary School.
+A consistent approach to behaviour by school staff, students, and parents/guardians will result in students knowing and following behavioural expectations at Robertson Elementary School.

-The teacher encourages our students to demonstrate positive behaviours at school by teaching the expectations of the SOAR behaviour matrix.
-Teachers reinforce appropriate social skills by using the 3 R's (Respect Self, Respect Other and Respect this Place).
+The staff encourage our students to demonstrate positive behaviours at school by teaching the expectations of the SOAR behaviour matrix.
+Staff reinforce appropriate social skills by using the 3 R's (Respect Self, Respect Others, and Respect this Place).

-The student is aware, understands and follows expectations to help maintain a safe and appropriate learning environment.
+The student is aware, understands, and follows expectations to help maintain a safe and appropriate learning environment.
 Students model appropriate behaviours for others in the school.

-The parent supports school expectations and models behaviours and attitudes conducive to their child's learning.
+The parent/guardian/guardian supports school expectations and models behaviours and attitudes conducive to their child's learning.